Why You Shouldn’t Use a Burn Barrel

 A lot of plastics end up in the trash.
 Many plastics contain chlorine-containing compounds, such as PVC (polyvinyl chloride).
 Chlorine atoms makes plastics more rigid.
 Although they are very stable, they release very toxic compounds when burned, including various forms of dioxins.
 Smoke from burning trash may contain volatile organic compounds, heavy metals, and other contaminants.

 Hydrocarbons, burned in the presence of chlorine, can produce cancer-causing chemicals.
 Some of these chemicals contribute to hormone imbalances.
 Before air quality regulations, industrial pollution was biggest source of dioxin, and probably was a big contributer to cancer and other diseases.
 Today, manufacturing is much cleaner than before.
 Trash burning is now the largest source of environmental dioxin.

 Almost all plastics contain chemicals that could be harmful.
 Flexible plastics and cosmetic products frequently contain phthalate, which disrupt hormones.
-BPA (bisphenol A) causes cancer, heart disease, and other health conditions.
-Because of BPA’s health problems, producers are starting to use other chemicals.
+BPA (bisphenol A) is a cause of cancer, heart disease, and other health conditions.
+Because of BPA’s health concerns, producers are starting to use other chemicals.
 However, BPA alternatives have not been tested for safety.

 Pressure-treated wood should not be burned, because it contains high levels of arsenic.
 Some wood treatments use pentachlorophenol, which is very dangerous when inhaled.

 Avoid disposable plastic food containers when possible.
 Buy products in bulk, to reduce the amount of packaging that is wasted.
 Buy reusable containers for storing food.
 Instead of buying bottled water, buy a good-quality reusable water bottle and a water filter.